 - First spring after a second higher low = Add to the long position.

-- First positive break after full accumulation area = Add 50% to the long position.
+- A first positive break after full accumulation area = Add 50% to the long position.

-- First pullback in a strong positive breakout = Add to the long position at the bottom of the range.
+- The first pullback in a strong positive breakout = Add to the long position at the bottom of the range.